Quantum reservoir neural network implementation on coherently coupled quantum oscillators: Introduction

 The major challenge of the field is now to experimentally realize neural networks capable of real-world classification tasks, and thus containing millions of neurons each connected by thousands of connections.
 The use of qubits poses a conceptual and technical problem for this purpose.
 Indeed, when connectivity is obtained with pairwise couplers between qubits, distant qubits cannot be interconnected without very cumbersome classical circuitry in existing 2D architectures.

 Here we develop an alternative approach to quantum neural networks that is both scalable and compatible with experimental implementations.
 We propose to leverage the complex dynamics of coherently coupled quantum oscillators, combined with their infinite number of basis states, to populate a large number of neurons much more efficiently than with qubits \cite{Dudas2022}.
-We describe a concrete implementation of such a system on a superconducting circuit that has been experimentally-tested\cite{Bergeal2010, Roch2012, Abdo2013, Abdo2014, Markovic2018, Markovic2019a} and can be accurately modelled~\cite{Abdo2013a}: the Josephson mixer, which consists of two superconducting quantum oscillators coherently coupled with a ring of Josephson junctions.
 We then show through simulations with experimentally-validated models that this system classifies and predicts time-series data with high efficiency through the approach of reservoir computing~\cite{Haas2004}.

-With just two quantum oscillators, up to 8 states can be populated in each oscillator with significant probability amplitudes, which yields a quantum reservoir with up to 64 neurons.
+With just two quantum oscillators, up to 9 states can be populated in each oscillator with significant probability amplitudes, which yields a quantum reservoir with up to 81 neurons.

 We evaluate its performance on two benchmark tasks in the field of reservoir computing, sine-square waveform classification and Mackey-Glass chaotic time series prediction, that test the ability of the reservoir to memorize input data and transform it in a non-linear way.
 We obtain a state-of-the-art accuracy of 99 \% with our system of two coherently coupled oscillators, which otherwise requires 24 classical oscillators to achieve.
 With 10 oscillators we could have 3 billions of neurons, comparable to the most impressive neural networks capable of hard tasks such as natural language processing or generating images from text descriptions~\cite{Ramesh2022}.
+Furthermore, these neurons can be populated in a much more efficient way compared to those implemented on qubit systems, by resonantly driving each of the oscillators and coupling them strongly pairwise.

-The results show that the Josephson mixer circuit implements a high quality reservoir computer capable of complex tasks, and opens the path to experimental implementations of quantum reservoirs based on a large number of basis state neurons, and provides a quantum neural network platform compatible with numerous algorithms exploiting physics and dynamics for computing~\cite{Amin2018, Scellier2017, Holder2019, Onodera2020}.
+The results show that two coupled quantum oscillators implement a high quality reservoir computer capable of complex tasks, and open the path to experimental implementations of quantum reservoirs based on a large number of basis state neurons, thus providing a quantum neural network platform compatible with numerous algorithms exploiting physics and dynamics for computing~\cite{Amin2018, Scellier2017, Holder2019, Onodera2020}.